a-v-medvedev/cppcgen/README.md

 structures or repeated similar complex expressions.

-In simple cases it does what C++ templates do, but you can go much further with all the power of C++ data structures, inheritance and other ways to express complex ideas.
+In simple cases it does what C++ templates do, but you can go much further with all the power of C++ data structures, polymorphism through inheritance and templates, lambdas and other ways to express complex ideas which are offered by modern C++.
 For example, one can rather easily make three versions of some subroutine: 1) simple CPU version, 2) OpenMP version, 3) CUDA version.
-The main code of subroutine will be the same, but you can't do the generalisation of these 3 versions with C++ templates because OpenMP version requires adding pragmas, and CUDA version requires adding non-standard keywords and some changes in loops an index calculations.
+The main code of subroutine is supposed to be the same, but you can't do the generalisation of these 3 versions with C++ templates because OpenMP version requires adding pragmas, and CUDA version requires adding non-standard keywords and some changes in loops an index calculations.

-The **ccpcgen** was designed to generalise some compute-intensive subroutines in various versions which is a typical task for HPC.
+The **ccpcgen** was designed to generalise some compute-intensive subroutines to produce various versions of some complex maths code which is a typical task for HPC and compute-intensive programming.
 But the abilities of the generator are not tied to any programming field and may be also used in any kind of programming tasks.